Powerlearnproject/se-day1-assignment-Christabel-Akpene/README.md

 Software engineering is the establishment and use of sound engineering principles, methods and tools that can be used to produce high quality software that is reliable and works efficiently on real machines.
 The importance of software in the technology industry is that it allows efficient softwares to be developed.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The introduction of high level programming languages - High level languages such as FORTRAN, COBOL made coding more accessible and easy to understand with compliers conveting high level progrmming language to machine language.
+2. The introduction of devops and ci/cd pipeline - This streamlines the time and processes involved in getting code into production with automated testing, integration and development of code.
+3. Cloud computing and ai - There is the integration of ai and cloud computing in software development now.
+This makes it more convenient for larger softwares to be built with little cost.

 List and briefly explain the phases of the Software Development Life Cycle.